 - The bubbles in pizza dough come from fermentation.
 The yeast in dough eats sugar and poops out carbon dioxide and alcohol.
 The alcohol evaporates in the oven and the carbon dioxide gas forms little bubbles in the dough, making it light and fluffy.
 Sorry, but this isn’t the easiest way to get drunk off of pizza.

 - Tomatoes are acidic, which is what gives pizza its bright, biting flavor.
 If pizza gives you acid reflux, put some baking soda in the sauce.
 Baking soda is basic, which balances out the acidity of the tomatoes.

 - The real flavor of a pizza comes from the Maillard reaction.
 It’s a flavor you get when you brown foods while cooking them.
 Read how the reaction works here.

-Whether its pizza or pie, we hope these little factoids inspired you to stay inside and bake tonight.
+Whether it’s pizza or pie, we hope these little factoids inspire you to stay inside and bake tonight.
 Or, feel free to calculate the 50 trillionth and one digit of pi!
-Staying away from other people and washing your hands regularly is the best way to protect yourself from the coronavirus.
+Staying away from other people and not touching your face is the best way to protect yourself from the coronavirus.
 Read the CDC’s tips on how to protect yourself here.
 Stay healthy, stay safe, and have a wonderful Pi Day.
 From all of us at the ISC.